-The flagship of Martin’s 2016 fleet, the D-1 Authentic 1931 is a magnificent dreadnought for the ages
+The woody jewel of Martin’s 2016 fleet, the D-1 Authentic 1931 is a magnificent dreadnought for the ages

 A classic reborn at its birth